Charles Dundas (colonial administrator)

-The Honourable Sir Charles Cecil Farquharson Dundas, KCMG, OBE (6 June 1884 – 10 February 1956) was a British colonial administrator who served as Governor of the Bahamas from 1937 to 1940 and Governor of Uganda from 1940 to 1944.
+Sir Charles Cecil Farquharson Dundas, KCMG, OBE (6 June 1884 – 10 February 1956) was a British colonial administrator who served as Governor of the Bahamas from 1937 to 1940 and Governor of Uganda from 1940 to 1944.
 He was the fifth son of Charles Saunders Dundas, 6th Viscount Melville.

 Career

 Early career

 He first served as Assistant District Commissioner in the British East Africa Protectorate in Mombasa from 1908.
 This was followed by a posting to Nairobi, then a secondment with the Indian Army in German East Africa during World War.

 Tanzania

 In 1921, Dundas became district commissioner of the Moshi area in Tanzania and Secretary for Native Affairs about 1925.
 In 1926, he was made a member of the Executive Council of the Tanganyika Territory.

 In 1930, he founded the Kilimanjaro Native Cooperative Union.
 He popularised the area's coffee production, and was given the title Wasaoye-o-Wachagga (Elder of the Chagga).

 Dundas became very popular and respected during his stay at Moshi.
 When he left Moshi for the last time by train to Tanga and ship to Dar es Salaam, the Chagga reputedly hired a band to accompany him on board the ship and serenade him on his journey.
 As the boat sailed into Dar es Salaam harbour, the band apparently struck up God Save the King.